planetar/bibbiGram/README.md

 ## Usage:
 Once the sketch loads and starts it checks if it has valid config data available (nope on first run) and then it switches to AP mode.
 Take your phone, scan wifi access points and join to the new bibbiGram AP.
 It will ask you to tap again to connect to the new network and once you do your browser will open with a start screen.
 From a list of available networks select your own.
 Type in or paste the password.
 Below there is another input field for the telegram_bot token.
-46 chars long, you may want to copy/paste it in.
+45 chars long, you may want to copy/paste it in.
 Click 'save' and the thing restarts and hopefully connects to the wifi network.

-Have a look now at the botName_debug group, a first message should appear there.
+### Initial Config
+Now we need to teach the device where to send alarm and status messages.
+Open your Telegram client and enter the botName_alarm - Group you created before, make sure you already invited the bot to this group.
+Type "/hallo" (w/o the quotes) and after some seconds the bot replies with links to 2 menus and an info introduction.
+Type "/sagMenu2" and you will see a list of commands to see or change config and status values.
+Type "/setzAlarmGroup" to teach the bot to direct alarm messages to this group.
+Type "/setzOffset 1.4" to initialise the temperature calibration, you can fine tune that later but an initialisation after the first start is needed.
+Type "/setzModus" to initialise the storage of the modus of operation.
+Now the bot checks for events of rising humidity.
+Type "/setzModus" again to switch back and the bot will check for events of falling temperature.
+Change over to the botName_debug - Group you created before, again please check you already invited the bot to this group or do so now.
+Type "/setzDebugGroup" to teach the bot to direct debug messages to this group.
+(Not much for now, you can toggle measurement reports with "/setDebug")

 With all of the above parts put in place we have a thingee that can report to telegram groups but it also listens for messages and can react to them.

-Write a message... /hallo
-If all went well the bot wil answer with a list of commands it is ready to act on.
+### Commands
-/sagMenu will make it reply with a second list of even more commands.
+/sagMenu1 and sagMenu2 will make it reply with a list of commands.
 Those commands are /verbObject: sag (say) will invoke an output to the chat while zeig (show) directs an output to the display.
 - /sagWerte (say Values)  reports the current measurements in the telegram chat
-- /zeigLuise, /zeigAnton, /zeigAbend shows some tiny pics on the display (pics have been replaced with dummies, you may want to rename or even delete those...)
+- /sagMittel reports the short- and longterm median of measurements, the difference of those, the number of measurements and the list of triggerpoints
+- /sagStatus summarizes the status of the thing: does it check for decline (or rise) of temperature (or humidity) uptime in minutes, number of allarms it raised, name of the group it posts debug or alarm messages to
 - /zeigMsg msg show message msg on the display.
 12 or 13 chars will be visible, i.e. /zeigMsg hello world
 - /zeigCountDown n shows a minutely countdown from n down to 0, 3 - 2 - 1 - #
 - /clearCountDown allows to interrupt a running countDown
 - /sagNetz reports SSID, RSSI, IP
 - /sagId reports the effective chatId of the current chat
-- /sagMittel reports the short- and longterm median of measurements, the difference of those, the number of measurements and the list of triggerpoints
-- /sagStatus summarizes the status of the thing: does it check for decline (or rise) of temperature (or humidity) uptime in minutes, number of allarms it raised, name of the group it posts debug or alarm messages to
 - /setzModus switch between modus 1: check for decline of temperature and modus 2  check for raise of humidity.
 Modus 1 is the use case of a forgotten window in winter, modus 2 the boiling kettle in the kitchen.
+- /sagOffset reports the current temp. calibration. (no magic involved: tempMeasured-tempOffset=tempShown)
+- /setzOffset n.n (i.e.: /setOffset 1.4) allows to set the offset, decimal separator is a dot
--/setDebug toggle the debug flag (which doesn't change much for the current version...
+- /setDebug toggle the debug flag (which doesn't change much for the current version...
 TBD)
+- /zeigLuise, /zeigAnton, /zeigAbend shows some tiny pics on the display (pics have been replaced with dummies, you may want to rename or even delete those...)

+### Calibration
+The ESP8266 doesnt take much energy but it still creates exhaust heat.
+The box has been updated to allow better airflow and more exposure to outside air for the sensor, but still...
+A rough estimate says the tmeperature measurements will be off by about 1.5°C but it is recommended to actually measure it with another thermometer and adapt the offset accordingly.
+Then again, Even if the temp is a little off changes of temperature and humidity will be detected, and the box acts on changes.

+### i8n
+TBD, currently, the interface is in German.